 It’s the most wonderful time of the year – especially for a visit to New York City!
-Discover my favorite festive things to do in a day in NYC during the holidays.
+Discover my favorite festive things to do in NYC during the holidays.
 The best part?
-You can hit everything on this list within a half hour walk.
+Since everything’s located within a half hour walk, you can hit everything on this list all in one day.
 You’ll start at Central Park and make your way down Fifth Avenue, hitting iconic holiday destinations like the Plaza Hotel, Bergdorf Goodman, St. Patrick’s Cathedral, Rockefeller Center, and Radio City Music Hall along the way.

 Get ready to make the most of your Christmas in New York!
 Read on for the best holiday traditions in the city to celebrate the season.

 Go ice skating at Wollman Rink in Central Park.

 Start your day with a spin around Wollman Skating Rink, and glide past the spectacular, surrounding views of the New York City skyline.
 Having been featured in romantic films like Love Story and Serendipity, this iconic New York experience will have you feeling like you’re in your own real-life Hallmark Christmas movie.

 Fair warning, this holiday activity can get pricey, especially if you’re bringing the family.
 Costs for admission, skate rentals, and locker rentals for your street shoes (backpacks are not allowed on the ice) add up.
 If you’re tight on budget, consider watching the skaters from the sidelines.
 You’ll have just as much fun, and the people watching is priceless!

 Sip holiday high tea at the Palm Court at the Plaza Hotel.